graphhopper/graphhopper/docs/index.md

  * [Quickstart](./web/quickstart.md): HowTo for users.
  * [Read Overview](https://graphhopper.com/#overview): Summary of the product Graphhopper.
- * [Add GraphHopper Maps to your Browser](./web/open-search.md): Instructions how to setup Graphhopper as the standart search enginge in your browser.
+ * [Add GraphHopper Maps to your Browser](./web/open-search.md): Instructions how to setup Graphhopper as the standard search engine in your browser.
  * [GraphHopper on Twitter](https://twitter.com/graphhopper): Find the official Graphhopper account on Twitter.

 # Translators